 The CPEA will provide a framework for privacy regulators to cooperate, and to seek information and advice from each other on cross-border enforcement matters.
 Any Privacy Enforcement Authority in an APEC economy may participate (eg Privacy Commissioners' Offices, Data Protection Authorities or Consumer Protection Authorities that enforce privacy laws).

 The CPEA was developed as part of the Data Privacy Pathfinder initiative, established to progress the implementation of the APEC Privacy Framework.
 The CPEA was endorsed by APEC Ministers in November 2009.

 The Pathfinder initiative also involves the development and implementation of a Cross-border Privacy Rules (CBPR) system.
 The system will provide guidance on the how the CBPR of businesses can meet the standards of the APEC Privacy Framework and be recognised across APEC economies.

-In accordance with the CPEA, the then Office of the Australian Privacy Commissioner published its Summary Statement of Privacy Enforcement Authority enforcement practices, policies and activities195.33 KB (June 2010).
+In accordance with the CPEA, the then Office of the Australian Privacy Commissioner published its Summary Statement of Privacy Enforcement Authority enforcement practices, policies and activities (July 2014).

 More information about APEC and the CPEA can be found on the APEC website.